ian-afk/notes_api/README.md

   npm install -g @nestjs/cli
   ```

-1. Clone the repo
+1. Open terminal to Clone the repo

 ```sh
 git clone https://github.com/ian-afk/notes_api.git
 ```

+2. cd or go to the cloned repo

-2. Install npm packages
+3. Install npm packages for node_modules

 ```sh
 npm install
 ```

-3. Create your env file for google auth this will setup for later
+4. Create your env file for google auth this will setup for later

 ```sh
 GOOGLE_CLIENT_ID=sampleclientID